eejai42/syntax-free-vs-locked/README.md

 ### Conclusion

 Including the relative likelihood calculation clarifies just how much more prone syntax-locked artifacts are to feature drift compared to syntax-free artifacts.
-This quantification strengthens the argument for adopting syntax-free methodologies in contexts where maintaining the integrity and stability of complex ideas over time is crucial.
+This quantification strengthens the argument for adopting syntax-free methodologies in contexts where maintaining the integrity and stability of complex ideas over time is crucial.s